 - Transfer loads

+Micropiles are also known as minipiles, pin piles, needle piles, and root piles.
 The micropile casing generally has a diameter in the range of 3 to 10 inches.
 Typically, the casing is advanced to the design depth using a drilling technique.
 Reinforcing steel, typically an all-thread bar, is inserted into the micropile casing.
 High-strength cement grout is then pumped into the casing.
 The casing may extend to the full depth or end above the bond zone with the reinforcing bar extending to the full depth.
 The finished micropile (minipile) resists compressive, uplift/tension, and lateral loads and is typically load tested in accordance with ASTM D 1143 (compressive), ASTM D 3689 (uplift/tension), and ASTM D 3966 (lateral).
 Capacities vary depending on the micropile size and subsurface profile.
-Allowable micropile compressive capacities of more than 1,000 tons have been achieved.
+Allowable micropile compressive capacities of more than 500 tons have been achieved.

 This technique has been used to support most types of structures.
 Hayward Baker’s micropile drill rigs allow installation in restricted access and low headroom interiors, allowing facility upgrades with minimal disruption to normal operations.